LSeu-Open/Lab-Libraries/Tutorials/Introduction-to-Version-Control-System.md

 ### Introduction to Mercurial

-Mercurial is another popular distributed version control system (DVCS) that is known for its simplicity and ease of use.
+Mercurial is another distributed version control system (DVCS), known for its simplicity and ease of use.
 Developed by Matt Mackall in 2005, Mercurial shares many similarities with Git but has a different design philosophy and user experience.
-Mercurial is used by many large organizations and open-source projects, including Mozilla and the Python Software Foundation.
+It has been used by large projects over the years, though several — including Mozilla (which completed its migration in 2025) and CPython — have since moved to Git.

 ### Basic Mercurial Commands